 The transmission’s main function is to distribute the correct amount of engine power to the wheels by changing gears up and down according to your driving speed.

-Motor vehicle transmissions have experienced major changes in the last decade.
-Although automakers use 5- and 6-speed manual transmissions less frequently than in the past, the number of gears in automatic transmissions has jumped from 4 to as many as 10!
-Certain gearboxes are controlled with paddle shifters mounted on the steering column to recreate some of the power and control of driving a stick.
-Every year, there are more and more vehicles with a continuously variable transmission (CVT) on the road.
+While today’s automobile manufacturers use five- and six-speed manual transmissions less frequently, the number of gears in automatic transmissions has jumped from four to as many as ten!
+Some gearboxes are controlled with paddle shifters on the steering column to recreate the experience of driving a stick shift.

-Your service centre will check your transmission fluid level with a full-service oil change and top it off if needed.
+In fact, your NAPA AUTOPRO centre will check your transmission fluid level with a full-service oil change.
 All automotive manufacturers make recommendations about which kind of transmission fluid to use and how often to change it.
 Your certified NAPA AUTOPRO technician can check your transmission fluid and replace it with the correct product (regular or synthetic, viscosity, etc.), if required.